Chevrolet City Express Insurance Rates

 Rate estimates by individual coverage type:

-Rates are based on $500 deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all U.S. states and City Express models.
+Prices include $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 U.S. states and City Express trim levels.

 Price Range by Coverage and Risk

-For an average driver, prices range go from as low as $510 for just the minimum liability insurance to a high rate of $2,492 for a policy for a high-risk driver.
+For the normal driver, prices range go from as low as $510 for just liability insurance to a high of $2,492 for a driver who has had serious violations or accidents.

 Price Range by Location

-Choosing to live in a large city can have significant affects on auto insurance rates.
-Rural areas tend to have a lower frequency of collision claims than densely populated cities.
+Your location has a significant impact on car insurance prices.
+Rural locations tend to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.